freqtrade/freqtrade/docs/hyperopt.md

 A sample for these methods can be found in [sample_hyperopt_advanced.py](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/templates/sample_hyperopt_advanced.py).

 !!!
 Note "Reduced search space"
     To limit the search space further, Decimals are limited to 3 decimal places (a precision of 0.001).
-This is sufficient, every value more precise than this will usually result in overfitted results.
+This is usually sufficient, every value more precise than this will usually result in overfitted results.
+You can however [overriding pre-defined spaces](advanced-hyperopt.md#pverriding-pre-defined-spaces) to change this to your needs.

 ### Understand Hyperopt Stoploss results